Can My Existing Website Be Fixed Or Do I Really Need A New One?

-Three of the most common frustrations are:
+Three of the most common website frustrations we hear from small businesses are:

 - The website is not generating enough traffic or sales leads